-For ESG regulation and compliance we will measure and report our progress using the following KPIs:
+For ESG regulation and compliance we will measure and report our

-1. Biodiversity net gain (BNG) and urban greening factor (UGF)
+Biodiversity net gain (BNG) and urban greening factor (UGF)

 Both biodiversity measures are required under the BNG regulation and the London Plan respectively but are also important in our mission to create social value.
 We therefore aim to report them for all our developments and have set a target of meeting at a minimum a 0.3 UGF and 10% BNG.
 For Shepherd's Bush Market we are forecasted to realise a 317.99% BNG and for Saville we have estimated a 0.366 UGF.